ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS / NONINFALAMMATORY VASCULOPATHIES

 - if medical treatment fails or significant carotid artery stenosis develops, consider angioplasty (AHA/ASA 2021 2b/C-LD) (Tekieli, 2015)

-- angioplasty in FMD has high long-term patency rates; the stent is not always required
+- angioplasty in FMD has high long-term patency rates; stenting is not always required

-- robust data on the clinical benefit of CAS over conservative therapy are lacking
+- robust data on the clinical benefit of CAS over conservative therapy is lacking

 Renovascular hypertension

-- angioplasty with stenting of the renal artery is indicated in proven renovascular hypertension
+- renal artery angioplasty with stenting is indicated in proven renovascular hypertension

 - RAA system provides adequate glomerular pressure by vasoconstriction